Indicative guidelines for classifying investments in line with SFDR

 Principal Adverse Impact indicators

 In addition to Upright net impact metrics, Upright provides data for the mandatory SFDR Principal Adverse Impact indicators.
-Upright (or the EU SFDR regulation) does not provide thresholds for these indicators, but the regulation requires that they are also taken into account.
+Upright (or the EU SFDR regulation) does not provide thresholds for these indicators, but the regulation requires that they are taken into account and disclosed.

 You may include additional criteria based on specific principal adverse impact indicators.